 Article VIII stipulates that nothing in the Convention shall in any way limit or detract from obligations assumed under the Geneva Protocol.
-Subsequent Review Conferences have affirmed that the BWC effectively prohibits States Parties using biological weapons and called upon States Parties that entered a reservation reserving the right to retaliate in kind using BW, or to use BW against nonstates Parties to the Convention, to remove them.
+Subsequent Review Conferences have affirmed that the BTWC effectively prohibits States Parties using biological weapons and called upon States Parties that entered a reservation reserving the right to retaliate in kind using biological weapons, or to use biological weapons against States that are not Parties to the Convention, to remove them.